bakamotokatas/WRF-Install-Script/README.md

 WRF Install script will install the WRF with the needed libraries(netcdf4, hdf5, mpich, zlib, libpng, jasper).
 You can choose the version that you wanted to install.
 This Script is written for Debian and Ubuntu based Linux operating systems.

-To run the scripts, you should run the command below.
+To run the scripts, you should run the commands below.

 For WRF4.2.2 with ARW option(default)